MauroCamerini/economau/readme.md

 - Database created and filled with some data (check *docs/createdb.sql*)
 - The React app is loaded within a Context, which loads data from the database tables and making it accesible for all the components.
 - Both SQL queries (in the terminal, using SQLite’s verbose mode) and their JSON responses (in the browser console) are logged.
+- Automated the integration of API functions between dbcontroller and DatabaseContext using dynamic generation for ipcMain and ipcRenderer.
+- Transitioned to a hierarchical table structure for categories, unifying the previous categories and details tables.
+- Implemented a view for inserting transactions with validation.
+- Added a view for retrieving and displaying all transactions from the database.

 ## Contact
 For questions or feedback, reach out at maurocamerini90@gmail.com.